 But I think this is a great first step.

-I've said that was one of my big big items I think that releasing those names you know I want to know Ted Cruz's reaction to these names.
+I think that releasing those names, you know, I want to know Ted Cruz's reaction to these names.

 And I'm told by friends of mine in Utah that he is an extraordinarily brilliant justice.

-I'm told by many people he's brilliant I talked to today he's also done something that I think is really smart that we don't often see in terms of picking Supreme Court justices.
+He's also done something that I think is really smart that we don't often see in terms of picking Supreme Court justices.

-He's actually taking justices on state Supreme courts and put them on the list.
+He's actually taking justices on state Supreme Courts and put them on the list.

-You know I watched Ivanka Trump was on with no what's her name?
+You know, I watched Ivanka Trump was on with no, what's her name?

-Nora O'Donnell is your father a groper this 20 page New York Times expose the New York Times that has been sued multiple times on race discrimination issues and gender discrimination issues and age discrimination issues.
+Now, keep in mind this 20-page New York Times expose, the New York Times that has been sued multiple times on race discrimination issues and gender discrimination issues and age discrimination issues.

 They don't do 20-page exposés on themselves.

-We've now, in the last three days, both on radio and TV, we have interviewed a vice president for the Trump organization, Sonata Adzom, and Roanne Brewer-Lane, and we interviewed Carrie Prejean yesterday, former Miss California.
+We've now, in the last three days, both on radio and TV, we have interviewed a vice president for the Trump organization, Sonata Adzom, and Roan Brewer-Lane.

 And not only did they all deny it, they all said that their words were purposefully and maliciously taken out of context.